 It pays off to be a Swiss air force pilot.
-While most aerobatics teams barely receive even sporadic attention of major watchmaking brands, Switzerland’s only team of professional pilots gets its name immortalized the third time in less than three years.
+While most aerobatics teams barely receive even sporadic attention from major watchmaking brands, Switzerland’s only team of professional pilots gets its name immortalized the third time in less than three years.
 Back in 2011, Oris and IWC commemorated the 20th anniversary of their current paint scheme and now Breitling, another key watchmaker, celebrates the semicentenary of the team itself.
-Ladies and gentlemen, meet the new Breitling Chronomat 44 GMT Patroulle Suisse 50th Anniversary automatic chronograph with second time zone indication.
+Ladies and gentlemen, meet the new Breitling Chronomat 44 GMT Patroulle Suisse 50th Anniversary automatic chronograph with second time-zone indication.

-Based on their current Chronomat 44 GMT that the brand has introduced almost two years ago, the new limited edition comes in the same massive body 44 millimeters in diameter, but features a lot more attractive color scheme and a tad simpler (and also more elegant) dial.
+Based on their current Chronomat 44 GMT that the brand has introduced almost two years ago, the new limited edition comes in the same massive body 44 millimeters in diameter but features a lot more attractive color scheme and a tad simpler (and also more elegant) dial.

-Although the timekeeper looks modern with well-chosen type-faces both for the rotating bezel with its usual 24-hour scale and the traditionally cluttered dial, there are some nice “vintage” touches to it including beige-toned Superluminova, as well as the oversized, onion-shaped setting crown.
+Although the timekeeper looks modern with well-chosen typefaces both for the rotating bezel with its usual 24-hour scale and the traditionally cluttered dial, there are some nice “vintage” touches to it including beige-toned Superluminova, as well as the oversized, onion-shaped setting crown.

 The pair of steel-toned chronograph counters, as well as the extra-bright Patroulle Suisse logo on the small seconds indicator, make the watch look almost as black as Darth Wader’s helmet, but not as grim.
 The black dial also serves as a nice background for the red tip of the 24-hour GMT indicator, which is shaped as the F-5E Tiger II jet fighter that PS officially switched to many years ago.